Survey on Causal-based Machine Learning Fairness Notions: The need for causality: an example

 Hence,

 As the values are equal, the rates of firing between teachers who were assigned low level students and high level students appear to be equal and hence no discrimination is detected\footnote{This corresponds to statistical parity.}.
-This conclusion is flawed because it doesn't consider the mechanism by which the data is generated.
+This conclusion is flawed because it doesn't consider the mechanism by which the observed data is generated.
 In particular, the location of the school in which the teacher is working influences both the initial level of students assigned to her as well as the decision to fire or retain her.
-In such situations, if the data is collected in a certain way, the above conditional probabilities may end up being equal despite the presence of bias.
-The above example is one of such cases since the conditional probability $P(A=0\;|\;C=0) = 0.8$ is quite extreme.
-Notice that teachers in low-income neighborhoods are more likely to be assigned classes where the average level of students is low, but not to that extent (80\% of classes in low-income neighborhood have an average low level).
+The $\pr(A|C)$ distribution indicates that $80\%$ of classes in low income neighborhoods have students with low initial levels ($\pr(A=0\;|\;C=0) = 0.8$) while $80\%$ of classes in high income neighborhoods have students with high initial levels ($\pr(A=1\;|\;C=1) = 0.8$).
+The automated decision system is biased in this case because $\pr(Y=1\;|\;A=0,C=1)$, the probability of firing a teacher in high income neighborhoods which is assigned a class with low initial level, is exceptionally high ($0.25$).
+Using simple conditional probabilities (Eq.~\ref{eq:naiveExample1}) on this collected dataset fails to appropriately account for that bias because very few teachers in high income neighborhoods are assigned low level classes in this particular dataset ($\pr(A=0\;|\;C=1) = 0.2$).
 In general, any statistical fairness notion which relies solely on correlation between variables, will fail to detect such bias.